IzzyBrand/spaceplane/README.md

 # spaceplane
 The aim of this project is to release a glider from a high altitude weather balloon and have the glider autonomously navigate back to a target landing spot where it can be recovered.

+We had a successful launch of our glider from 10km.
+See the [video](https://www.youtube.com/watch?v=q10gKcguXW0&feature=youtu.be) and check out the [logs and google earth file](https://drive.google.com/drive/folders/1KMtexJYVcWLs7JZvwk56ADU2vUqgiEpB?usp=sharing).
+There is more information about our glider available in the video description.

 ## SETUP
 ### RASPI-CONFIG
 - enable ssh